 You can mail this form to apply for your SIN.
 You’ll also need to include the following in your package:

-- Original valid supporting document, which states your name.
+- Original valid supporting document

 Mail your SIN application to this address: